 6. Ask your favorite cloth diaper store if they need any help–and if you can barter for diapers!

 One of my go-to stores for cloth diapering needs used to be a local store that moved.
 For a time, I worked for the business doing some of their social media.
 I did get paid–but I also got free diapers. 🙂

 The longer I blog, the more I realize how online businesses desperately need HELP–especially in the social media realm!
 Do you have some online skills that you can trade for diapers?
 It doesn’t hurt to ask!

 My first friend to introduce me to cloth diapers exclusively uses Bum Genius.
 For a stay-at-home mom on a moderately low income, the sticker shock was, um, alarming.
 I simply couldn’t fork out $20/diaper–even when I knew the money I spent up front would save me money later.

 So I started searching for an alternate brand.
 The only problem is that I wanted a brand with rave reviews.
 The last thing I wanted to do was spend my money on a cheap diaper that was cheaply-made and didn’t work.

 I was so happy to find the Kawaii brand of diapers–which cost about half the price of name-brand diapers!
 Kawaiis are a pocket diaper and are very, very similar to the Bum Genius brand.

-Several stores sell Kawaiis, but I mainly purchased mine from Jack Be Natural.
-And after two years of using an assortment of brands, I can say that my Kawaiis have held up just as well as the pricier versions.
+Several stores sell Kawaiis, and after two years of using an assortment of brands, I can say that my Kawaiis have held up just as well as the pricier versions.